silver-sat/Radio_Software/Beacon/README.md

 **Note:** There is no need to initialize the pin attached to the LED. `beacon` will do this for you.

 ##### Untested
-`void setDotDutyCycle(float newDotDutyCycle = 0.5)` sets the duty cycle of each dot (`newDotDutyCycle`) as a decimal fraction (percent ÷ 100).
-This is used to calculate the times of both dots and dashes.
-See Beacon230121/wpm_to_seconds_per_dot.md

-This may be used in conjunction with `setWPM` to configure the output Morse Code signal.

-`float dotDutyCycle` returns the dot duty cycle as a decimal fraction (percent ÷ 100).

 `void setLedPin(uint8_t newPin)` sets which pin the LED as attached to (`newPin`).